wechaty/getting-started/README.md

 | WeChat Web | `wechaty-puppet-wechat` |
 | WeChat Pad | `wechaty-puppet-padlocal` |

-> Visit our website for learning more about [Wechaty Puppet Service Providers](https://wechaty.js.org/docs/puppet-services/)
+> Visit our website to learn more about [Wechaty Puppet Service Providers](https://wechaty.js.org/docs/puppet-services/)

 For example, if you want to use the `padlocal` puppet, you should set `WECHATY_PUPPET=wechaty-puppet-padlocal` before you run `npm start`.

-> You also need a TOKEN for the `wechaty-puppet-padlocal`, and set it to the `WECHATY_PUPPET_PADLOCAL_TOKEN` environment variable.
-Apply the PadLocal TOKEN from [here](https://wechaty.js.org/docs/puppet-services/padlocal/)
+You also need a TOKEN for `wechaty-puppet-padlocal` which you need to set to the `WECHATY_PUPPET_PADLOCAL_TOKEN` environment variable.
+You can apply for the PadLocal TOKEN from [here](https://wechaty.js.org/docs/puppet-services/padlocal/).
+The code snippets below illustrate what has been described above on Linux/ MacOS and on Windows.

-### Linux / macOS
+### On Linux / macOS

 ```sh
 export WECHATY_PUPPET=wechaty-puppet-padlocal